 The money you have to pay as a tax depends on your profit.
 So, if you don't have a profit, you're not required to pay this particular type of tax.
 In fact, you can also claim a tax credit if you had a loss in the previous year.

-In certain cases, you may have to pay tax to both federal and local governments (if you're based in the US).
+In certain cases, you may have to pay taxes to both federal and local governments (if you're based in the US).
 Fortunately, income tax is pretty simple to handle, and it isn't much of a burden like a sales tax.

 What Is The Sales Tax?